shawnduong/02h/hardware/theory/basic-concepts.md

 Electric charges alone produce electric fields, and moving electric charges additionally produce magnetic fields.

-Electric charge is measured in units of coulombs (C), which is defined as the amount of charge 1 amp delivers in 1 second.
+Electric charge is measured in units of coulombs ($C$), which is defined as the amount of charge 1 amp delivers in 1 second.
 It is equal to the charge of $6.242 \times 10^{18}$ electrons.

 ## Voltage

 Voltage, often referred to as electric potential or electromotive force (EMF), is a measure of the difference in potential energy between two points.

-Voltage is measured in volts (V) and is the force that causes electric charges to move in a circuit.
+Voltage is measured in volts ($V$) and is the force that causes electric charges to move in a circuit.

 ## Current